Frequently Asked Questions

 What is the Stone of Destiny?

-The Stone of Destiny is a symbolic stone that was used in the crowning of Kings of Scotland at the Palace of Scone in Perthshire, Scotland.
-It is a block of sandstone which measures approximately 26 inches long x 16 wide x 11 high which rested beneath the throne.
+The Stone of Destiny, also known as the Stone of Scone, is a symbolic stone that was used in the crowning of Kings of Scotland at the Palace of Scone in Perthshire, Scotland.
+It is a block of sandstone which measures approximately 26 inches long x 16 wide x 11 high and weighing 335 lbs (152 kg) which rested beneath the throne.
 According to legend it was brought to Scotland by Fergus Mor from Ireland, where it had reached by way of Spain and Egypt from the Holy Land.
 It was used in the crowning of kings from Kenneth MacAlpin in 841 to John Balliol in 1292.
 In 1296 King Edward I of England took the stone to London where it was kept in Westminster Abbey for use in coronations.
 In 1950 a group of students stole the stone and took it back to Scotland in two pieces which were repaired by a Glasgow stone mason.
 They left it at Arbroath Abbey from where it was returned to Westminster Abbey.
 In 1996 the British Government decided in response to calls by Scottish nationalists to return it to Scotland.
 It arrived back on St Andrews Day 30 November 1996, almost exactly 700 years after it had been removed by Edward, and is now in Edinburgh Castle.

 When did Wales become part of the United